Joy Gray - Sculptures

 When did you start taking an interest in art?

 Even though I started to study art as a mature student it was always a part of my life.
 My mother was always creative, from oil painting to Hungarian egg painting as well as the more practical toy and clothes making, but it was during my mid teens when I started visiting the art exhibitions in the Ulster museum and discovering contemporary art that really sparked my passion.

 What course have you studied or currently studying?

 I have been fortunate enough to have spent a fantastic couple of years at S.E.R.C in Bangor studying Art & Design; specifically, the Foundation Diploma in Art & Design.
 These two years were a great foundation for leading on to complete a BA Hons Fine & Applied Art at Ulster University.

 Who or what inspires your art?

 A few of the artists that I have inspired me have been Louise Bourgeois, Anselm Kiefer, Alice Maher, Dorothy Cross and Maud Cotter.
 Initially I was drawn to urban birds, especially crows, as I admire their ability to survive the harsh urban environment.
-I found that same quality in the rurual windswept trees, that are bent but not broken and continue to survive despite the harsh winds.
+I found that same quality in the rural windswept trees, that are bent but not broken and continue to survive despite the harsh winds.
 Recently I have noticed a common thread that runs through all my work - hopes and fears.

 What do you hope people take from your work?

 The artwork which has inspired and touched me the most has been the artwork that has had an immediate, emotional connection with me.
 Most often these artworks have been made in response to deeply personal feelings or experiences.
 These may be different to my own feelings or experiences but somehow the personal and emotional nature of these artworks can feel empathetic and reassuring.
 I hope that my work can connect with someone in a similar way.

 Do you have any other interests?